3rd Jul 2025

 How To Get Rid of Jowls with jowl lift surgery or non invasive treatments

 These facial changes can also become more apparent after weight gain, but they are most often associated with ageing.
+Weight gain stretches out your skin but when you lose weight, your skin may not shrink back to its original size.
+As skin stretches and loses elasticity, it can contribute to the development of jowls.
 Your genetics can also determine how much you will be affected by jowls.
 If your parents both have jowls, you will be more likely to develop them too.
 If you naturally have thin skin or low levels of collagen and elastin, then you may be more likely to develop jowls.

-Several cosmetic surgery and non-surgical options can help tighten up the skin and make you appear more youthful.
-Procedures include ultherapy, mini facelift, facelift, lower facelift or jowl lift surgeryfat grafting and neck lift which offer various benefits.
+Several cosmetic procedures, cosmetic surgery and non-surgical options can help tighten up the skin and make you appear more youthful.
+Procedures include ultherapy, mini facelift, lower facelift or jowl lift surgery, fat grafting, neck lift, and lip lift which offer various benefits.

 What can I do to reduce the risk of jowls?